bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Octal Permissions

-So we know permissions are represented as Rs, Ws and Xs, indicating read, write and execute.
-But when we changed the permissions of some files earlier we used numbers.
-How did the digits we entered translate to these values?
-We can translate these values as follows.
-Rs are equal to 4.
-W's are equal to two, X's are equal to one and if we don't want any permissions, that will be a zero.
+- r = 4
+- w = 2
+- x = 1
+- no permission = 0
-By adding the numbers together, we end up with a result identifying the full set of permissions to apply.
+- By adding the numbers together, we end up with a result identifying the full set of permissions to apply.
-For example, if we wanted to give read and execute permissions, we'd have values of four and one, which when added together, gives us a final value of five.
-To represent, read, and
-execute permissions, you would use the number five.
-But remember, permissions are done in sets of three to identify what permissions are set for the individual user, the group, and everyone.
-Let's analyze our student's .bashrc file once again.
-And convert its current permissions into octal form.
-The current permissions for this file are rw dash, r dash dash, and r dash dash, r is a 4 and write is 2.
-So the user value would be 6.
-For group, we just have an r.
-So the value is 4.
-And for everyone we have a value of 4.
-To represent this permission set in octal form, we'd use the value 644.

-## Octal File Permissions

-Convert these symbol-based file permissions to their octal form.
-Remember, read is four, write is two, execute is one, and nothing would be zero.

-The first is 644.
-This one is 777.
-The third one is 755.
-Remember, this D does not chance the octal permissions.
-It just represents that this is a directory.
-The final one is 600.

 ## chgrp and chown

-We've already seen how to change file permissions using the chmod command.
-But what if you need to change a files group or owner?
+- what if you need to change a files group or owner?
-There are also commands that allow you to do that.
-They are Chown.
-C-H-O-W-N.
-And change group.
-C-H-G-R-P.
-We'll play with this bash history file here located on our home directory.
-Its permissions are set so only the owner can read and write the file.
-This file stores a recent history of every command the user has typed, so it's for security reasons only that the user can read and modify the file.
-If you run cat on bash history, you'll see that we can currently read this file.
+- `chown` : change owner
+- `chgrp` : change group
-If we change the file's group to root using this command sudo chgrp root and then then name of the file.
+- If we change the file's group to root using this command `sudo chgrp root` and then name of the file.
-If we try to cat this file again, you'll see that we can still read it.
+- If we try to cat this file again, you'll see that we can still read it.
-The group has no permissions on this file, so there's pretty much no effect.
+- The group has no permissions on this file, so there's pretty much no effect.
-Our ability to read this file right now is determined by the owner setting, not the group setting.
+- Our ability to read this file right now is determined by the owner setting, not the group setting.
-But now, if we change the owner to root of the bash history file, you'll see that we can no longer read the file.
+- if we change the owner to root of the bash history file, `sudo chown root .bash_history`
+- you'll see that we can no longer read the file.
-Permission is denied, and this is because only the owner can read and write the file and that owner's root.
+- Permission is denied, and this is because only the owner can read and write the file and that owner's root.
-Our current user student would fall in the everyone category and they have no permission at all to read this file.
+- Our current user student would fall in the everyone category and they have no permission at all to read this file.
-Go ahead and change the owner and the group back to student on this file.
-We were just experimenting to show these commands and when you might need to use them.
-Now let's move on to the last security topic we'll discuss, firewalls.

 ### Errata